• Contact Info

 Primary Instructor - Fall 2018

 This survey course takes a broad and comprehensive perspective on managing and operating in a rapidly growing global economy.
 Explores regional and national approaches to international management, including trade practices, country penetration strategies, international finance and accounting, marketing across cultures, global service and manufacturing operations, cultural and legal differences, ethical and sustainability issues and global competitive strategy.
+Degree credit not granted for this course and INBU 3500.

 Background